In This Article

-In the past, uric acid levels were most commonly associated with gout, but many studies are now linking what are called “normal” levels of uric acid to weight gain, heart health concerns, blood sugar issues and mortality.
+In the past, uric acid levels were most commonly associated with gout, but many studies are now linking what is called “normal” levels of uric acid to weight gain, heart health concerns, blood sugar issues and mortality.
 (2) Ask to get your uric acid levels checked when you get your next blood test.

 Red Meat in Moderation

-Interestingly, vegetarians seem to tolerate meat better than regular meat eaters, suggesting that red meat is best in moderation.
+Interestingly, vegetarians seem to tolerate meat better than regular meat-eaters, suggesting that red meat is best in moderation.
 If you eat it regularly, there are documented risks.
-In one study, when meat eaters were given an amino acid called L-carnitine – which is abundant in red meat – they produced significant levels of a toxic cancer-causing substance called TMAO (trimethylamine-N-oxide).
+In one study, when meat-eaters were given an amino acid called L-carnitine – which is abundant in red meat – they produced significant levels of a toxic cancer-causing substance called TMAO (trimethylamine-N-oxide).
 (3) When vegetarians or vegans were given L-carnitine they produced significantly less TMAO.
 (4)

 There are well-known risks of eating excessive amounts of red meat, but this trend of increasing red meat consumption presents an even higher level of risk according to a new JAMA article.
-(5) In a massive four year study following almost 150,000 people and published in the prestigious Journal of American Medicine (JAMA):
+(5) In a massive four-year study following almost 150,000 people and published in the prestigious Journal of American Medicine (JAMA):